 VTrans, as a direct recipient of federal transportation funding, is responsible for ensuring compliance with ADA standards as they relate to the provision of transportation services, activities, and programs.
 In addition, VTrans remains committed to ensuring meaningful access and full participation by persons with disabilities, while seeking to remove remaining barriers to fair and dignified inclusion for people with disabilities.

-Deputy Chief, Civil Rights & Labor Compliance Chief
+ADA Coordinator and Deputy Chief, Civil Rights & Labor Compliance

 Vermont Agency of Transportation